nodebits/nodebits.org/articles/wiki-challenge.markdown

-In celebration of the official launch of Nodebits.org ("[BlogPost][]"), we’re introducing Nodebits’ first official contest – The Great Wiki Challenge.
+In celebration of the official launch of Nodebits.org ("[Our Commitment to the Node.js Community][]"), we’re introducing Nodebits’ first official contest – The Great Wiki Challenge.

 ## The Rules